memegauste/KenOS/README.md

 ### I don't want to compile whole toolchain!
 Ok, understandable.
 Wait for release - I am also trying to prepare online build mechanism for my friends and in future alpha/beta testers.

+### ARM-Support
+Note, ARM building is not supported by now.
+You need to place x86-64 iso directly in your KenOS directory.